Don’t Die! Staying Safe While Training on Your Own

 Make Good Choices!

 Like a good romantic evening, you’re gonna want to keep new things slow and low.
-This is not the time to shimmy to the rafters and bust out that questionable triple you saw on Instagram, Penelope!
+This is not the time to shimmy to the rafters and bust out that questionable triple you saw on Instagram!
 Give yourself the height you need for safety, but keep newer stuff or experiments in movement close to the ground until you understand how they’re going to play out.

 But What About Ermandine?